Next big thing

-PlayStation Move controllers for the PSVR resembled wands, limiting their performance and function compared to modern VR controllers (remember, the PlayStation Move controller was designed for the PS3 and first released in 2010, well before Sony expanded its compatibility to VR).
-PS VR2 will utilize PS VR2 Sense controllers that resemble the Oculus Touch controllers.
-This design sports an orb shape, wrapping around the controller for better ergonomics.
-The original PSVR had the PlayStation Aim controller, too, which vaguely resembled a gun and was meant for shooters.
+PlayStation Move controllers for the PSVR resembled wands, limiting their performance and function compared to modern VR controllers.
+Remember, the PlayStation Move controller was designed for the PS3 and first released in 2010, well before Sony expanded its compatibility to VR.

 PS VR 2 vs. PSVR: Bottom line

 Powered by the PS5, PS VR2 is the next big leap for virtual reality on consoles.
-Some impressive specs and an equally impressive pair of controllers make it seem like this could be a real winner for Sony.
+Some impressive specs and an equally impressive pair of controllers make this a real winner for Sony.